ObjectiveCharm/eh2telegraph/README.md

     2. Configure IPv6 to somewhat alleviate the flow restriction for single IP.
 4. Configure cookies for some Collectors.
     1. Currently, only exhentai is required.
+    2. Some potential issue with the field of cookie in yaml: as the ipb_member_id field has a format like 1234567, as yaml it could be decoded to `Integer` type rather tahn `String` type, which it is supposed to be.
+And it may cause problems and make the program panic.
+So in config.yml you should better use explicit `ipb_member_id: "1234567"` to make the decoding process work correctly.
 5. KV configuration
     1. This project uses a built-in caching service to avoid repeated synchronization of an image set.
     2. Please refer to [cloudflare-kv-proxy](https://github.com/ihciah/cloudflare-kv-proxy) for deployment and fill in the yaml file.